-Internal Investigations: Ken has conducted numerous global and domestic internal investigations for public and private companies and audit committees regarding a myriad of issues including accounting fraud, ICFR, disclosure controls and procedures, the FCPA, insider trading, and whistleblower retaliation claims.
+Internal Investigations: Ken has conducted over 50 global and domestic internal investigations for public and private companies and audit committees regarding a myriad of issues, including accounting fraud, ICFR, disclosure controls and procedures, the FCPA, insider trading, and whistleblower retaliation claims.
 He has conducted investigations in Asia, Europe, Central America and South America.

 Securities Class Actions: Ken has also represented officers and directors and public companies in many high stakes securities class actions.
 He has tried cases in federal and state court and in arbitration proceedings, and was a member of the trial team which obtained a defense verdict in one of only several securities class action jury trials in the country to be tried to verdict.

 Blockchain and Cryptocurrency: Ken has represented blockchain and cryptocurrency entities, founders and employees in regulatory, litigation and compliance matters, including SEC and other regulatory investigations, and securities class action litigation.
 Ken has developed a deep knowledge in this area and has been working on cryptocurrency matters since the SEC staked its claim as a cryptocurrency regulator in 2017.
 He is a member of Orrick’s Blockchain Working Group and the Wall Street Blockchain Alliance.

 Ken frequently lectures on and provides training for publicly traded companies and directors and officers on regulatory matters, corporate governance, and compliance.